LATTE: LAnguage Trajectory TransformEr: Approach

 \subsection{Proposed Network Architecture}

 We approximate function $f$ from \eqref{eq:main} by a parametrized model $f_{\theta}$, learned directly in a data-driven manner.
-This mapping is non-trivial since it combines data from multiple distinct modalities, and also ambiguous alignments since there are multiple solutions that satisfy the user's objective.
+This mapping is non-trivial since it combines data from multiple distinct modalities, and also contains ambiguities in solution space since there are multiple trajectories that satisfy the user's semantic objective.

 Our model architecture is divided into 3 main modules and one constraint satisfaction step.
-Firstly, a language and context encoder makes use of distinct feature encoders (BERT and CLIP) to generate a embedded representation of the natural language input and possible objects referred to in the text.
-Next, a geometry encoder consisting of a Transformer is given the object poses and trajectory waypoints as input, whose main purpose is to learn geometric relations between the original trajectory, speed profiles and the objects in the scene.
-Finally, a multi-modal transformer decoder combines the embedded outputs of the two prior encoders to generate the modified trajectory in an autoregressive manner.
 Fig.~\ref{fig:pipeline} shows the connection between this modules.
-We discuss these modules in detail below.

-\textbf{Language and context encoder:} We use a pre-trained BERT encoder~\cite{devlin2018bert}, to produce semantic feature $q_\text{BERT}(z^{\text{in}} | L_{\text{in}})$ from the user's input.
-The use of a large language model creates more flexibility in the natural language input, allowing the use of synonyms (shown in Section~\ref{subsec:sim_exp}) and less training data, given that the encoder has already been trained with a massive text corpus.
+First, a language and image encoder makes use of distinct pre-trained feature encoders (BERT and CLIP) to generate a embedded representation of the natural language input and to identify the possible objects referred to in the text.
+Next, a geometry encoder uses object poses and trajectory waypoints as inputs and uses a transformer to learn geometric relations between the original trajectory, speed profiles and the objects in the scene.
+Finally, a multi-modal transformer decoder combines the embedded outputs of the two prior modules to generate the modified trajectory autoregressively.
+We discuss each module in detail below: